Border Collie Dogs

 The Border needs a lot of interaction with his family and will not do

 well if left alone for extended periods of time.
-A bored Border will look for ways to engage
+A bored BC will look for ways to engage

 his mind and body - and what he gets up to will not usually result in earning him a merit

-badge!
-Owners report that he is a great escape artist and also has a penchant for chewing
+Owners report that Borders are great escape artists and also have a penchant for chewing

 The ideal owner should be able to provide